Kids are flocking to Facebook’s ‘metaverse.’ Experts worry predators will follow.

 In theory, kids aren’t allowed in the game.
-The new virtual-reality app Horizon Worlds, the first foray into the much hyped “metaverse” for Facebook parent company Meta, is limited to adults 18 and older.
+The new virtual-reality app Horizon Worlds, the first foray into the much-hyped “metaverse” for Facebook parent company Meta, is limited to adults 18 and older.

 In practice, however, very young kids appear to be among its earliest adopters.
 The person I met that day, who told me they were 9 and using their parents’ Oculus VR headset, was one of many apparent children I encountered in several weeks on the app.
-And reviews of Horizon Worlds include dozens of complaints about youngsters, some of them foul-mouthed and rude, gleefully ruining the experience for the grown-ups.
+And reviews of Horizon Worlds include dozens of complaints about youngsters, some of them foulmouthed and rude, gleefully ruining the experience for the grown-ups.

 But experts say the presence of children in Meta’s fledgling metaverse raises a graver concern: that by mixing children with adult strangers in a largely self-moderated virtual world, the company is inadvertently creating a hunting ground for sexual predators.

 When new online forums arise that attract kids, sexual predators “are often among the first to arrive,” said Sarah Gardner, vice president of external affairs at Thorn, a tech nonprofit that focuses on protecting children from online sexual abuse.
-“They see an environment that is not well-protected and does not have clear systems of reporting.
+“They see an environment that is not well protected and does not have clear systems of reporting.
 They’ll go there first to take advantage of the fact that it is a safe ground for them to abuse or groom kids.”

 Once a predator has identified a target, they’ll try to isolate the child, gain their trust, and coax or bribe them into sending nude images or videos of themselves or even meeting up in person.
 It’s a problem that has been documented on social apps such as Instagram and Discord along with games such as “Fortnite” and “Minecraft,” many of which have taken steps to address it.

-Meta appears to have done little to address the possibility of child grooming specifically, despite throwing huge amounts of resources into the development of the metaverse, even changing its corporate name from Facebook in October to reflect a new emphasis on virtual reality.
+Meta appears to have done little to address the possibility of child-grooming specifically, despite throwing huge amounts of resources into the development of the metaverse, even changing its corporate name from Facebook in October to reflect a new emphasis on virtual reality.

-Asked whether Meta views young children on Horizon Worlds and Horizon Venues, a sister app focused on live VR events, as a problem, spokeswoman Kristina Milian emphasized that social VR is an emerging and rapidly evolving medium, and that the company is figuring things out as it goes.
+Asked whether Meta views young children on Horizon Worlds and Horizon Venues, a sister app focused on live VR events, as a problem, spokeswoman Kristina Milian emphasized that social VR is an emerging and rapidly evolving medium and that the company is figuring things out as it goes.

 “We will continue to look at how people use Quest devices and how the product develops in making decisions about our product policies,” Milian said.
 “Our goal is to make Horizon Worlds and Horizon Venues safe, and we are committed to doing that work.”